Home / Retiree / Accessing super / What advice can I get from my super fund in retirement?

 Need to know: Retirement phase vs accumulation phase

-The accumulation phase in super is where your money starts out while you are working.
+The accumulation phase in super is where your money is invested while you are working.
 You can make contributions and your investment returns are taxed at a maximum of 15%.
 Once you retire or meet another condition of release you can also take lump sum payments from the accumulation phase.

-The retirement phase is where money is invested to support an income stream from which you must withdraw a minimum amount each year.
+The retirement phase is where money is invested to support a stream of regular income payments.
 Investment returns are tax free.
 No further contributions can be made to an existing pension, but you may transfer additional funds from the accumulation phase to start a second or subsequent pension.
-You may also close (commute) an existing pension and take the balance as a lump sum or transfer it back into the accumulation phase.
+If you have a simple account-based pension, you may also close (commute) it and take the balance as a lump sum or transfer it back into the accumulation phase.
+Any lifetime or fixed term pension or annuity you have purchased may have more restrictive access rules.

-If you’re a member of one of the rare untaxed super funds, earnings on money in the accumulation phase are also tax free.
+If you’re a member of one of the rare untaxed super funds, earnings on money in both the accumulation phase and retirement phase are tax free, but your lump sum withdrawals and income stream payments are taxed.

 Advice about making further contributions